 I have a friend that grew up on a Christmas tree farm.
 I remember going to a Christmas Tree farm, cutting down the tree, having a cup of hot chocolate and a cookie and really enjoying the experience.
 If you love the magic of Christmas this might be an option for you, and shockingly enough it doesn’t take up a ton of space!
 Read more about starting a Christmas Tree Farm here.

 What homestead handiwork are you exceptional at?
 Wether it’s knitting, crocheting, sewing or needlework there’s always a market for homemade crafts.
 Create an online marketplace on Etsy, sell through instagram and facebook.
-A great option for keeping busy during the winter and selling at holiday markets.
+This is a great option for keeping busy during the winter and selling at holiday markets.

 Make and Sell Soap.

 This seems to be the number one selling item at farmers markets.
 If you have livestock and a herb garden you can easily make soap using your own ingredients.
-This is a huge homesteading task that I plan on learning and incorporating into our farm business soon.
 You can sell soap on facebook, farmers markets and on Etsy.
 I’ll be learning from this book.

 Beekeeping is an art form and with its success comes liquid gold.
-We started our first hive last year after receiving a brood box for Christmas.
-There’s surprisingly a steep learning curve with keeping bees and also a high upfront cost for purchasing bees and the house.
 I suggest you do your research first and take a course from a local beekeeper.
 I also recommend the book, Beekeeping: Everything you need to know to start your first beehive.
 Crystal and Karl have a great article on how to package, store and sell honey.

 Tan and Sell Hides.